This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 When we require a faster sort operation, we should increase the size of sort_buffer_size.

 This buffer is not specific to any storage engine and it applies in a general manner of optimization.

-If you require to perform advance GROUP BY queries, You should increase the size of tmp_table_size.
+If you require performing advance GROUP BY queries, You should increase the size of tmp_table_size.

-This variable defines the maximum size for user created MEMORY tables which is required to grow at certain levels.
+This variable defines the maximum size for user-created MEMORY tables which are required to grow at certain levels.

-Whenever we have less memory, only we should change the size of this variable.
+Whenever we have less memory, we should change the size of this variable.

 Thus all variables require to allocate and deallocate for each and every database connection and now we can multiply the values of this variable with max_connections.

-This is very important to know about this all and we should modified require variable based on our requirements.
+This is very important to know about this all and we should modify require variable based on our requirements.

-Be aware before to set large number max_connections without any kind of estimation.
+Be aware before of setting large number max_connections without any estimation.